bilkorkmaz4486/Cosmic/README.md

 # What is Cosmic?

-Cosmic is a web proxy made with Rhodium.
+Cosmic is a web proxy with many features.

 It is currently being updated by CosmosTheDEV and Tacogamerman.